 In this example, you can see that Acme Corporation has clearly defined the benefit offered (shipment of household goods to be paid for by Acme), the benefit cap ($10,000), and instructions on how to claim this benefit (a representative from Acme’s relocation management company will reach out).

 This is just one example of what a benefit description may look like.
 Whether you use this format or another, be sure your policy answers the questions of “What benefits will I receive?” and “How do I claim those benefits?”

 Tax Implications in an Employee Relocation Policy

 The third component that should be included in every relocation policy is related to taxes.
-Whether you are providing tax assistance or not, it’s crucial to let your relocating employees know.
+Whether you're providing tax assistance or not, it’s crucial to let your relocating employees know.
 Depending on your policy, you may choose to provide tax assistance for all relocation benefits, some relocation benefits, or no relocation benefits.
-Whichever path you choose, the relocating employee should be aware, so they can plan appropriately.
+Whichever option you choose, clearly explain it to the relocating employee so they can plan appropriately.

-If your company has taken an “all or none” approach and will be providing tax assistance for either all benefits or no benefits, communicating this can be achieved by adding one section that describes benefit tax implications.
+If your company has taken an “all or none” approach and will be providing tax assistance for either all benefits or no benefits, communicating this can be as simple as adding one section that describes relocation benefit tax implications.
 For example, this section may include one or two sentences letting employees know that their employer will provide tax assistance on taxable relocation benefits.